humzam/compute-jobs-dashboard/README.md

 ## ✨ Prompt Engineering Writeup

 Almost all the code generated in this repo was written with the help of AI agents.
-In total, **this project took me about ~4.5 hours**, start to finish.
+The bulk of the implementation for this project **took me about 4.5 hours**.
+I probably spent another hour doing things like cleanup, refactoring for simplification, testing, etc. Maybe another hour doing extra credit things like a functional CI pipeline and a real prod deployment.

 ### 1. Requirements Extraction